 People with delusional disorder often can continue to socialize and function normally, apart from the subject of their delusion, and generally do not behave in an obviously odd or bizarre manner.
 This is unlike people with other psychotic disorders, who also might have delusions as a symptom of their disorder.
-In some cases, however, people with delusional disorder might become so preoccupied with their delusions that their lives are disrupted.
+But in some cases, people with delusional disorder might become so preoccupied with their delusions that their lives are disrupted.

 Although delusions might be a symptom of more common disorders, such as schizophrenia, delusional disorder itself is rather rare.
-Delusional disorder most often occurs in middle to late life and is slightly more common in women than in men.
+Delusional disorder most often happens in middle to late life and is slightly more common in women than in men.

-Types of Delusional Disorder
+Types of Delusions in Delusional Disorders

 What Are the Symptoms of Delusional Disorder?